vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 It is but proper that, God who is omniscient, with no wish of His unfulfilled and not seeking anything from others, should be pleased with a pure heart and not by the offer of insignificant wealth.
 With even a little worship though marred by imperfection in regard to place, time or accessories, He is pleased as if it were perfect and complete.
-This is in accor- dance with the maxim that one who is wise, is pleased with truth.
+This is in accordance with the maxim that one who is wise, is pleased with truth.
 Hence it is said: "What benefit is gained by dhyana in the Kritayuga, by sacrifice in the Treta, and by worship in the Dvapara, the same benefit is obtained in the Kali by recitation (of names)" ( Vishnu Purana, VI. ii.
 18).
 Also: "In the first quarter (of Kaliyuga), men will indulge in abuse of Hari's name.
 And at the end of the yuga, none will there be to take up Hari's name.
 If, even at that time, there may be some who disdain this ocean of sin and remember with some effort the name of Vishnu, indeed, they are the blessed, and their souls realise immortality."
 (Vishnu Dharma).
 This is but logical.
 A virtuous king regards with parental affection a person who, in spite of difficulties, conducts himself in a fair manner, if he (the subject) has rendered him great help.
 Hence, in the case of the worship of God or of ancestors, or expiatory ceremonies, though they are, according to time, place and circumstance, simple or elaborate in form, the result in any case is the same (i. e. the removal of sin.)
 Such is the practice of the eminent.
 Again, the remembrance of one's poverty or inability is regarded as equivalent to the performance, in emergencies, of the sraddha (the annual ceremony in honour of one's deceased parents) which has to be carried out elaborately, with the expenditure of all that one has.
 It has also been said: When it is impossible to perform the necessary rites, mere utterance of the appropriate mantras will do.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>